 SLT run a variety of activities, the majority of which are free or low cost.
 Most activities are evening and weekend events based in and around Islington.
 The Trust welcomes all participants regardless of their circumstances or area of residence.
 No formal arrangements are required to attend.

-The Stuart Low Trust has a Plot at Culpeper; and the Garden Group runs on Thursday afternoons from 2?
-To 6pm.
+The Stuart Low Trust has a Plot at Culpeper; and the Garden Group runs on Thursday afternoons.
 All are welcome to come along, help with weeding, pruning and maintenance and share a cuppa and a chat.
 The Group is run by volunteers.

 Room to Heal